-- Check wiring and connectors. - Check tightness of bolts, nuts, and other fasteners. - Check cowl seals to make sure seals are intact and not damaged. - 1.
-These items should be serviced by an authorized dealer.

-- Check internal cowl sound reduction foam (if equipped) to make sure foam is intact and not damaged. - Check that the intake silencer (if equipped) is in place. - Check that the idle relief muffler (if equipped) is in place. - Check for loose hose clamps and rubber boots (if equipped) on the air intake assembly.
+- Check wiring and connectors. - · Check tightness of bolts, nuts, and other fasteners. - Check cowl seals to make sure seals are intact and not damaged. - · Check internal cowl sound reduction foam (if equipped) to make sure foam is intact and not damaged. - Check that the intake silencer (if equipped) is in place. - Check that the idle relief muffler (if equipped) is in place. - Check for loose hose clamps and rubber boots (if equipped) on the air intake assembly.